Splendors of Tamil Nadu with Blissful Kerala

 - Explore the vivid charms of Tamil Nadu and Kerala

-- Visit the thousand years old Meenakshi Amman Temple Of Madurai
+- Visit the thousand years old Meenakshi Amman Temple of Madurai

-Day 1: Arrive Chennai
+Day 1: [Arrive] Chennai

-On arrival at Chennai airport, our representative will meet you and transfer you to the hotel.
-Rest of the day at leisure.Overnight stay at hotel in Chennai.
+On arrival at Chennai International airport, Our GeTS Holidays representative will meet you at the Airport and transfer you to your pre-booked hotel.
+Relax and enjoy a day of leisure.

 Drive to Mamallapuram, also known as Mahabalipuram or Mamallapattana, a UNESCO World Heritage Site.
 Mahabalipuram was a bustling harbor and an important port for the Pallavas (a South Indian dynasty that existed from 275 CE to 897 CE).
 It was named after Mahabali a rude cruel king who was killed by Lord Vishnu.
 Most of the monuments here dating back to 7th and 9th century, depict various events of Mahabharata (a great Indian epic).